-The Royal Welsh College of Music & Drama is launching its new, flagship BMus course for 2022 entry.
+The Royal Welsh College of Music & Drama launched a new, flagship BMus course in 2022.

 The new course builds on the strengths and successes of the existing BMus course.
 It has been developed by the BMus Course Leader, Andrea Jones and senior music staff including Tim Rhys-Evans, who was appointed as Director of Music in January 2020, and with significant input from current students, recent graduates, RWCMD staff and professional music partners.